FAQs for Phased Retirement Program

 What must an eligible faculty member do to apply to enter the Program?

-A faculty member is considered to have applied for the Program when a "UNCSA Phased Retirement Application and Re-Employment Agreement" (hereinafter referred to as the “Agreement”) has been submitted to the dean and contains: (a) complete information on page one of the Agreement, and (b) the proposed duties that the faculty member will perform under the Agreement.
-The unsigned Agreement must be delivered to the Dean’s Office (for receipt by the dean) prior to the application deadline
+A faculty member is considered to have applied for the Program when a "UNCSA Phased Retirement Application & Re-Employment Agreement/Half-Time Work Plan" (hereinafter referred to as the “Agreement”) has been submitted to the dean and contains: (a) complete information on page one of the Agreement, and (b) the proposed duties that the faculty member will perform under the Agreement.
+The Agreement must be delivered to the Dean’s Office (for receipt by the dean) prior to the application deadline

-The faculty member and the dean will then complete the UNCSA Phased Retirement Plan Half-Time Work Agreement.
-The dean will sign both forms and forward these materials to the Office of Faculty Affairs for review and Provost signature.
+The dean will sign the Agreement and forward it to the Office of Faculty Affairs for review and Provost signature.

 What is the deadline for application to enter the Program and what are the relevant dates for program participation?